 Choosing this subject as a Single Honours

 At the same time as focusing on music technology, you will also select half of your modules from our degrees in Music and/or Popular Music.
-This means you can also study classical or popular music performance, classical or popular music composition, the music industry, and/or select from the wide range of historical and theoretical options.
+This means you can also study classical or popular music performance, classical or popular music composition, the music industry, or select from a wide range of historical and theoretical options.

 Programme in detail

-The programme not only focuses on technical areas, such as sound recording and music production, but also allows you to explore the creative applications of music technology.
-You will underpin your technology practice with specialist theoretical, historical and contextual modules and have the option to develop your performance skills in either popular or classical music.
+The programme not only focuses on technical areas such as sound recording and music production, but also allows you to explore the creative applications of music technology.
+You will underpin your technology practice with specialist theoretical, historical and contextual modules, and will have the option to develop your performance skills in either popular or classical music.